 February was relatively quiet compared to the madness of the months preceding it, so this is going to be a relatively short post and video.
 But there are still various bits and bobs to mention, including some great vaccine news, and the entertainment I’ve been enjoying.
 And nothing here is sponsored or gifted as usual (apart from the audiobook I mention, which was a Christmas gift from my friend Claire).
 So I hope you enjoy!

-For this post I’m moving on to their 5th album.
+The time has come for me to review Queen’s 5th album, as part of my ongoing series of reviews.
 The musical majesty and stellar success of A Night At The Opera was always going to be a tough act to follow, and impossible to beat.
 But Queen were up for the challenge, and set about making A Day At The Races between July and November 1976.
 They produced it entirely by themselves for the first time, now that they had sufficient experience and were keen to give it a go, instead of employing Roy Thomas Baker like they had before.
 They continued to use engineer Mike Stone though.